Need more energy and a boost to your mood? The terpene D-Limonene may have the exact benefits you’re looking for! Keep reading for all the details.

 While on the subject of D-limonene's ability to reduce gastric acid:

-Helps Relieve Metabolic Disorders and Encourages Weight Loss
+Limonene May Help Relieve Metabolic Disorders and Encourage Weight Loss

 But it does suggest this flavoring agent might serve you better than over-the-counter drugs with potential side-effects.